NHS England investigations

 A Londonwide LMCs representative sits on PAG (as a non-voting member) to ensure due process – they would need to declare a conflict of interest if they have been assisting you and are not able to notify you of the outcome in advance of the formal notification (see below).

-Important note – PAG considers cases on the papers, which means that you will not be invited or required to attend (either in person or virtually).
+Important note – the PSG considers cases on the papers, which means that you will not be invited or required to attend (either in person or virtually).

-The associate/deputy medical director and/or the case manager that have been dealing with your case will prepare and submit the papers (in anonymised form) in advance of the PAG meeting.
+The case manager and/or case investigator that have been dealing with your case will prepare and submit the papers (in anonymised form) in advance of the PSG meeting.

-The associate/deputy medical director and/or the case manager will present the case after which there will be a discussion leading to an agreement on the next steps by the voting members.
+The case manager and/or case investigator will present the case after which there will be a discussion leading to an agreement on the next steps by the voting members.

-When will I be notified of the PAG decision?
+When will I be notified of the PSG decision?

-The PAG decision will usually be relayed to you by the associate/deputy medical director and/or the case manager that is allocated to your case – they are mindful of the importance of the decision to you and endeavour to provide you with the decision as soon as they are able to do so.
+The PAG decision will usually be relayed to you by the case manager and/or case investigator that is allocated to your case – they are mindful of the importance of the decision to you and endeavour to provide you with the decision as soon as they are able to do so.

 Appendix 2 – The Performers List Decision Panel (PLDP)